Terminal-2 icon

 Use Adyen payment terminals to process payments and grant access to unattended stores.

 Autonomous stores are stores without staff or checkout.
-A shopper presents their card to the payment terminal before entering to pre-authorize a certain amount and gain entry.
-They then take the items and leave the store.
-The purchase amount is adjusted and charged to the card that they used to enter the store.
+A shopper presents their card to the payment terminal before entering the store, to pre-authorize a certain amount and gain entry.
+The shopper then takes some items and leaves the store.
+The purchase amount is adjusted and charged to the card that the shopper used to enter the store.

 How it works: